ec-europa/nexteuropa_poetry/README.md

 After installing the module a new administration page will be available in `admin/config/regional/poetry-client`.

+For the `Remote service` (Poetry) Username and Password, and the `Notification handler` (Callback) Username and Password, use the same credentials as for the [DGT Connector](https://github.com/ec-europa/platform-dev/tree/release-2.5/profiles/common/modules/features/nexteuropa_dgt_connector#user-content-general-settings-see-dgt-reference-explanation)

 Set the following value for `Service WSDL` according to your environment:

 - Production: `http://intragate.ec.europa.eu/DGT/poetry_services/components/poetry.cfc?wsdl`